PeakDesign/hsr1/README.md

 pip install hsr1

 ## Support
-for bug reports, open an issue on github
+for bug reports, open an issue on github: https://github.com/AlbieGray/hsr1

 ## License
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.